gbaudic/dionysus/README.md

 - your shop is limited in size and does not receive many customers
 - you do not have complex offers, rebates
 - you use a single computer for sales
-- you want a lightweight piece of software which works out-of-the-box with very limited dependencies
+- you want a lightweight piece of software which works out-of-the-box with very limited dependencies (only the JRE is required)

 Dionysus is NOT (yet!) for you if:
-- you need specific hardware support
+- you need specific hardware support, such as USB barcode scanners
 - your shop experiences heavy customer traffic
 - you have several POS terminals
 - you need a loyalty program for your customers
 - you have several hundreds articles in store
 - you need a stable, bug-free, supported system
 - you need interoperability with other software

+**Special note for users in France**: since January 1, 2018, all PoS software in use needs to have been approved by the fiscal administration.
+As you can imagine, this one is not approved, and is unlikely to be so, at the very least because it just does not support VAT.

 ## Modifications